How to Scale a Startup Team: Top Tips for Founders

 Too much investment upfront may be unnecessary.
 This is often caused by one of the two extremes: when a startup spends more than it can afford while it hasn't raised enough money or when it raises a lot of money, and the expenses are waterfalling uncontrollably.

-Either way, irrational expenses on things that aren't essential for business growth are a widespread team scaling fallacy, which can harm the company.
+Either way, irrational expenses on things that aren't essential for business or startup growth are a widespread team scaling fallacy, which can harm the company.
 Such expenses may include hiring personnel, renting office space, or other things that aren't needed at present.

 The bottom line is that it is reasonable to hire people when the company has a more or less steady cash flow, visible client growth, and can preferably be capable of sustaining itself.
 Setting limits on hires and being disciplined when spending money can be a way out.
+Especially minding that some cases (like hiring a CTO) imply high salaries.

 3. Forming the Team Takes Too Long

 Recruitment is tough, especially for tech roles.
 Developers expect high salaries, and it may be challenging to convince qualified specialists to join the team.
-One of the options is offering equity to make up for the lack of social benefits that large firms have, yet not all startups are willing to do that.
+One of the options is offering startup equity to make up for the lack of social benefits that large firms have, yet not all startups are willing to do that.

 In any event, forming a team when scaling through an internal recruiting team can be a time-consuming process; it's a risk business owners should be prepared for.
 This explains why startups often turn to outsourcing firms for staff augmentation services instead.
 It's a great way to fill in the role gaps and access experienced talent or even entire teams, including developers, designers, product managers, QA engineers, and others.